 Snack foods and dips are frequent culprits that can increase sodium in your diet, which can raise your blood pressure and strain your kidneys.
 Here are some mouthwatering ways to cut the salt and use this great summer veggie!

 Use cucumber slices instead of salty crackers—just top them with your favorite cheese or low-salt spread.
 You can also follow the recipe below for tzatziki, a mild, refreshing cucumber dip you can use on pita bread, unsalted pita chips or baby carrots.
-Tzatziki is also delicious as a garnish for grilled meats and fish, or on a baked potato.
+Tzatziki is also delicious as a garnish for grilled foods or on a baked potato.

 1 large cucumber